 “And if a bomb goes off here?”

-“My mind can’t even get around this.”
+“My mind can’t get around this.”
 She puts a hand to her chest, closes her eyes and for a moment looks as if she were meditating.
 “I think you’re right.
 I think I agree.
 We should stay.
-At least we can try to stop anyone from breaking in if the rioting gets worse, although how I don’t know.
-I guess we can barricade the door.”
+At least we can try to stop anyone from breaking in if the rioting gets worse.
+How I don’t know.
+Maybe we can barricade the door.”

 Nick hesitates before speaking.
 “I’ve got a gun.
 Two actually.”